 Also, huge shoutout to Humble Pie in Seattle for not only having some of the best dang pizza ever, but for also giving Cam and Bree the crazy experience of feeding chickens on their elopement day.

 P.S.
-As adventure elopement and adventure wedding photographers, we don’t just document your Mt Rainier elopement or small mountain wedding, but help you plan out all the little details as well — like helping you figure out the perfect time of year for your Washington State elopement.
+As an adventure elopement photographer, I don’t just document your Mt Rainier elopement or small mountain wedding, but help you plan out all the little details as well — like helping you figure out the perfect time of year for your Washington State elopement.

-Sure, we pride ourselves in taking killer photos of killer people in killer places, but we’re firm believers that your adventure wedding photographer should be so much more than that.
-They should be a resource and guide to you during the whole adventure elopement planning process.
-So if that sounds like your vibe, we’d love to chat with you about your dream adventure elopement.
+I’m a firm believer that your elopement photographer should be a resource to you during the whole adventure elopement planning process, whether you’re eloping in Mt Rainier or any other adventurous place.
+So if that sounds like your vibe, I’d love to chat with you about your dream adventure elopement.
 Click the button below to get in contact with us, or take a peek at our elopement packages for Washington right over here.

 Check out some of our favorite elopement and adventure wedding planning resources: